go-cc/cc-table/text/tools/duoyinzi/duoyinzi-perp.md

 - Turn [pinyin.txt from mozillazg/phrase-pinyin-data](https://github.com/mozillazg/phrase-pinyin-data/) from text file into Go lookup table/code.
 - Show-off the Unix-Motto:
-  * every tool just does one thing, but does it best
+  * every tool just does one thing, but does it the best
   * putting all such versatile tools together, it can be as powerful as you can imagine

 ### duoyinzi-dict-gen.go